What is heart-healthy eating?

 What is the Mediterranean diet?

 The Mediterranean diet can also help lower cholesterol.
-Like the TLC diet, it limits saturated fat.
+Like other diets, it limits saturated fat.
 But on the Mediterranean diet, you can eat more total fat—as long as it's unsaturated.
-It also allows more fish oils, olive oil, and nut and seed oils than the TLC diet.
+It also allows more fish oils, olive oil, and nut and seed oils.

 For more information, see the topic Mediterranean Diet.